davorg/dmp/chapters/chapter10.md

 still leaves it pointing to the same original hash.
-As the next line of the code deletes the Kids array reference from this hash, we use the slightly more complex $attrs = {%$node} as this takes a copy of the original hash and returns a refer- ence to the new copy.
+As the next line of the code deletes the Kids array reference from this hash, we use the slightly more complex $attrs = {%$node} as this takes a copy of the original hash and returns a reference to the new copy.
 We can then delete the Kids reference without doing any lasting damage to the original object.

 Having retrieved the attribute hash, we display the element type along with its attributes.
 We then need to process all of the element’s children.
-We do this by iter- ating across the Kids array (which is why it’s a good idea that we didn’t delete the original earlier), passing each object in turn to process_node.
+We do this by iterating across the Kids array (which is why it’s a good idea that we didn’t delete the original earlier), passing each object in turn to process_node.